William Herndon (lawyer)

-William Henry Herndon (December 25, 1818 – March 18, 1891) was a law partner and biographer of President Abraham Lincoln.
+William Henry Herndon (December 25, 1818 – March 18, 1891) was an American lawyer and politician who was a law partner and biographer of President Abraham Lincoln.
 He was an early member of the new Republican Party and was elected mayor of Springfield, Illinois.

+Herndon and Jesse W. Weik wrote the book Herndon's Lincoln: The True Story of a Great Life, published in 1889.

 Early life

-Herndon was born the first child of Archer G. Herndon (1795–1867) and his wife, on December 25, 1818, in Greensburg, Kentucky.
-The family moved to Illinois in 1820.
-Another child was born to Archer and his wife in Macon County, Illinois.
+Herndon was born the first child of Archer G. Herndon and his wife Rebecca (Day) Johnson, on December 25, 1818, in Greensburg, Kentucky.
+The family of three moved to Illinois in 1820 and lived for a year in Madison County, Illinois, where Archer and Rebecca had another child.
 By the spring of 1821 the family was living in Sangamon County.
 When William was five, the family settled in the German Prairie settlement located five miles northeast of Springfield.
 Two more children were born to the family there.

 Herndon's father built the first tavern in Springfield and was engaged in other forms of mercantile business from 1825 to 1836.
 He was also involved in politics as state senator, and was one of the men instrumental in having the state capital moved to Springfield.

 William, known as "Billy" at the time, worked for his father at the Indian Queen hotel before he attended college.
 It was one of the first hotels in Springfield.